Patient and Community Engagement Training

 Engage patients and the community with your research

-- a WCHRI member.
+- Projects must be supervised by a WCHRI academic member.

 For further information